Welcome to our Design and Technology page.

-At Priestsic Primary and Nursery School, the subject of Design and Technology is delivered through the school Learning Challenge Curriculum, which is based on FOCUS EDUCATION (UK.)
-Design and Technology, like Science, helps children to make sense of the world in which they live and the fact that it is all around them in the form of buildings, structures, shapes and materials.
-The three main elements of Design and Technology in our school are: Refining and Improving Ideas; Increasing Skill, Dexterity and Accuracy in Using Tools, Equipment and Materials and The Ability to Reflect on and Evaluate the Effectiveness of Products.
+Design and technology, like science, helps children to make sense of the world in which they live and the fact that it is all around them in the form of buildings, structures, shapes and materials.
+The three main elements of design and technology in our school are: Refining and Improving Ideas; Increasing Skill, Dexterity and Accuracy in Using Tools, Equipment and Materials and The Ability to Reflect on and Evaluate the Effectiveness of Products.
 We also study the importance of Health and Safety, especially when using tools.

-Broadly speaking, the six main strands in this subject are: CONSTRUCTION, MOULDABLE MATERIALS, MECHANISMS, TEXTILES, COOKING and NUTRITION and MATERIALS.
-Each of these strands has a theme or question to be explored and investigated from the Focus Education Overview.
-These learning challenges have a degree of flexibility in terms of how and when they are done in each year group and teachers will often pick a Design and Technology topic and adapt it to 'fit' other areas of learning.
-By its nature, the subject of Design and Technology is cross-curricular and teachers will, where possible, make links with other subjects such as Art, Science, Computing, History, Maths and English.
+Broadly speaking, the six main strands in this subject are: STRUCTURES, ELECTRICALS AND ELECTRONICS, MECHANICS, TEXTILES, COOKING and NUTRITION and MATERIALS.
+Each of these strands has a theme or question to be explored and investigate.
 It can be a wonderful 'tool' for weaving subjects together and bringing learning alive!

-From Key Stage One we begin to develop pupils' technical knowledge through building structures and exploring how different mechanisms work.
+From our earliest pupils, we develop pupils' technical knowledge through building structures and exploring how different mechanisms work.
 Pupils also start learning to cook food and investigate nutrition.
 In addition, they start to learn the basic principles of healthy eating and understand where an increasing range of food comes from.

 Priestsic Primary and Nursery School strives to equip children with the design, making and evaluative skills to understand our modern and fast-changing world and have a positive future impact on it through becoming creative and versatile thinkers!